The Directors have pleasure in presenting the Annual Report along with

 Your Company has interests in several industries including animal

-feeds, poultry and agro-products, oil palm plantation, property
+feeds, poultry, dairy and agro-products, oil palm plantation, property

-development, personal and home care, beverages and confectionery, etc.
+development, personal and home care, etc. through its subsidiary and

 Godrej Agrovet Limited (GAVL)